Stone Sculpture (c.30,000 BCE - present)

 stone sculptues (c.1250-1500 CE).

 Leaving aside the earlier but more controversial effigies, and the flat engravings seen in paleolithic rock art, the first prehistoric sculpture in stone was the series of Venus figurines which began appearing across Europe from about 30,000 BCE.
-They included: The French Venus of Monpazier (Green Steatite), the Italian Venus of Savignano (Greenish-yellow Serpentine), the Russian limestone Venus of Kostenky, the Russian Venus of Garagino (basalt), and the Swiss Venuses of Engen and Monruz/Neuchatel (both carved in jet stone).
+They include: the Austrian Venus of Galgenberg (also known as the Stratzing Figurine), the French Venus of Monpazier (Steatite), the Italian Venus of Savignano (Serpentine), the Russian Venus of Gagarino (basalt), and the Swiss Venuses of Engen and Monruz/Neuchatel (both carved in jet stone).
 Neolithic stone sculpture has also been discovered in various parts of Central and Eastern Europe, including Turkey (see the animal reliefs at Gobekli Tepe c.9000 BCE) and Serbia (see the Fish God of Lepenski Vir c.5000 BCE, National Museum, Belgrade).
 See also: Ancient art.

 Egyptian sculpture also made full use of stone in both statues and reliefs - see, for instance, the sandstone Statue of Akhenaten (c.1350 BCE), and the greywacke Psametek Protected by Hathor Cow (c.550 BCE) both in the Egyptian Museum, Cairo - as well as monumental works like the Great Sphinx at Giza (c.2575-2465 BCE).
 Stone was also used heavily in Ancient Persian art and also in Mesopotamian art and Mesopotamian sculpture.
 Indeed, stone masons and craftsmen from these ancient cultures are believed to have been a key influence on Greek sculpture, notably the less sophisticated style of Archaic Greek sculpture (c.650-480 BCE), as in the limestone statue known as "The Auxerre Kore" (c.630 BCE, Louvre).
 Thereafter most 3-D Greek art, including that of the Parthenon, created during the glorious golden age of High Classical Greek sculpture (450-400 BCE), was made out of marble or bronze.
 An exception was the 100-foot high Colossus of Rhodes - a huge statue of the god Helios, built on the island of Rhodes by Chares of Lindos about 280 BCE, during the era of Hellenistic Greek sculpture.
 Deemed one of the Seven Wonders of the Ancient World, it was made from stone (and earth) decorated with bronze plates.
 Before its rickety structure collapsed in 226 BCE, following an earthquake - it was one of the greatest sculptures ever seen.